MichaelLedger/MLSecurityButton/README.md

 # MLSecurityButton

-When the button Clicked continuously，this category will be helpful。The button only response for the first event and then will ignore the remaining。We can customize the time interval.
+When the button clicked continuously，this category will be helpful to avoid invoke many times.

+The button only response for the first event and then will ignore the remaining actions.

+And we can customize the time interval or ignore this function.